sw00/sett.sh/content/posts/2020/02/the-right-details.md

 I've been spending a lot of time with infrastructure in my current role, wrangling automation, troubleshooting environments, configuring and optimising builds.
 Operating machinary that pushes buttons and pulls levers on other machines ad infinitum.
-In this world the conventional notions of _software design_ and _architecture_ seem to be hidden away in a galaxy of configuration details, sharded between the plethora of YAML files, and smothered under the avalanche of container images, build scripts and orchestration tools.
+In this world the conventional notions of _software design_ and _architecture_ seem to be hidden away in a galaxy of configuration details, sharded amongst the plethora of YAML files, and smothered under the avalanche of container images, build scripts and orchestration tools.

 We often justify all this work as necessary and driven by the inherent nature of the world large-scale, distributed systems we're working in.
 Unfortunately, this distributed systems world is still a very messy space where technology, culture and methodology coalesces into some supermassive complex, adaptive web of socio-technical interactions.